m-delarosa/303MTB-trail-finder-ruby-cli-app/design/user_flow.md

 **Prompts for password if an existing user login Welcome back!
 What would you like to do?
-- View Profile
+- View My Profile
-- Go Ride
+- Go Ride!
 - My Trails
+- Browse All Trails
-- Send Message
+- **Send Message

 Hey,  (name).
 Where would would you like to ride?
 - Boulder